AdobeDocs/journey-optimizer.es-ES/help/using/building-journeys/path-experimentation.md

    <!--
     DOES THIS APPLY TO PATH EXPERIMENT?
     IMPORTANT: When a holdout group is used in an action for path experimentation, the holdout assignment only applies to that specific action.
 After the action is completed, profiles in the holdout group will continue down the journey path and can receive messages from other actions.
 Therefore, ensure that any subsequent messages do not rely on the receipt of a message by a profile that might be in a holdout group.
-If they do, you may need to remove the holdout assignment.-->
+If they do, you may need to remove the holdout assignment.
+-->

 1. Puede asignar un porcentaje preciso a cada **[!UICONTROL Tratamiento]**, o simplemente cambiar en la barra de alternancia **[!UICONTROL Distribuir uniformemente]**.